-Regarding coal, Minister Dien said Viet Nam wants to import 18-25 million tonnes of coal for electricity and fertiliser production in 2022.
-He asked Australian coal exporters, especially members of the Minerals Council of Australia to increase the supply for Viet Nam in April.
+Regarding coal, Minister Dien said Vietnam wants to import from 18-25 million tonnes of coal for electricity and fertilizer production in 2022.
+He asked Australian coal exporters, especially members of the Minerals Council of Australia to increase supply for Vietnam right in April.

-The minister also asked the Minerals Council of Australia, the Australian Embassy in Viet Nam and ministries of Australia to continue coordinating with his ministry to more effectively support efforts to connect and build long-term partnerships of leading enterprises in coal and minerals of the two countries.
+The minister also asked the Minerals Council of Australia, the Australian Embassy in Vietnam and ministries of Australia to continue coordinating with his ministry to more effectively support efforts to connect and building long-term partnership of leading enterprises in coal and minerals of the two countries.

-At the session, the two sides also discussed in detail the demand and regulations on coal and mineral export and import.
-Leading Australian exporters such as BHP, Glencore, Yancoal, Whitehaven Coal, Jellinbah Group engaged in talks with four leading Vietnamese coal importers – Vinacomin, PetroVietnam, Electricity of Viet Nam and Dong Bac Corporation – on possibilities of co-operation.
+At the session, the two sides also discussed in details the demand and regulations on coal and mineral export and import.
+Leading Australian exporters such as BHP, Glencore, Yancoal, Whitehaven Coal, Jellinbah Group engaged in talks with four leading Vietnamese coal importers – Vinacomin, PetroVietnam, Electricity of Vietnam and Dong Bac Corporation – on possibilities of cooperation in the time ahead.